unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ## <a name="File_and_Dir_Structure" href="#File_and_Dir_Structure">File and Directory Structure</a>

 * New collection of layouts that are prescriptive, and define the common core for a keyboard that can be consumed as data for implementation on different platforms will be included in the CLDR repository.
 This collection will be in a different location than the existing CLDR keyboard files under main/keyboards.
 We should remove the existing data files, but keep the old DTD in the same place for compatibility, and also so that conversion tools can use it to read older files.
-* New layouts will have version metadata to indicate their spec compliance versi​​on number.
+* New layouts will have version metadata to indicate their specification compliance versi​​on number.
 For this tech preview, the value used must be `techpreview`.

 ```xml
 <keyboard conformsTo="techpreview"/>